West Hmongic languages: Li (2000)

 Li (2000) considers Raojia (/qɑ24 ʑuɤ24/) of Heba 河坝, Majiang County, to be a separate dialect of Hmu (East Hmongic).
 It has 5,000 speakers in Majiang County, and 10,000 speakers total.

-Bu–Nao was not be included because the speakers are classified by the Chinese government as ethnically Yao rather than Miao.
+Bu–Nao was not included because the speakers are classified by the Chinese government as ethnically Yao rather than Miao.

 Matisoff (2001)

 James Matisoff outlined the following in 2001.
 Not all languages are necessarily listed.